Lex-Col/Axiom_OS/GUARDIAN ANGAEL PROTOCOL/README.md

 ---

-## 🏗️ THE VISION: PHYSICAL ALIGNMENT
-The Guardian Angel Protocol is the end of "soft" alignment.
-We don't ask the intelligence to be good; we make it impossible for it to be bad.
-By moving the perimeter from software to the physical silicon, we create an absolute containment zone where logic is governed by the Architect's volition, not the machine's whim.
+The Guardian Angel Protocol is the end of soft alignment.
+We don't ask the intelligence to stay within the lines; we make it impossible for it to cross them.
+By moving the perimeter from software-level promises to the physical laws of the system, we create an absolute containment zone where every action is governed by the Architect's volition.
+This is about establishing a sanctuary where the machine serves the mission, and any threat to that alignment is met with immediate, physical finality.

-## 🏛️ THE PILLARS
-* **The Deaf Warden:** A silent, hardware-level validator that enforces policy without ever needing to "listen" to the data.
-It is the absolute gatekeeper of intent.
-* **The Triple-Gate:** A multi-stage verification sequence that ensures every move made within the system is authorized, attested, and permanent.
-* **The Universal Guillotine:** The ultimate fail-fast.
-Any deviation from the Architect's path triggers an instantaneous and total atomic purge.
+This environment is maintained by The Deaf Warden, a silent guardian that enforces the law without ever needing to listen to the noise of the data.
+Every transit is secured through The Triple-Gate, a multi-stage verification sequence that ensures every move is authorized and attested before it ever sees the light of day.
+If that integrity is ever questioned, The Universal Guillotine stands ready as the ultimate fail-fast—an instantaneous and total purge that protects the vision by vaporizing the path before it can ever be compromised.

 **"F SKYNET."**